EIPIofficial/Ctxfmt/README.md

 # Usage

-Submit a pdf to deepseek （With DeepThink(R1)) and let it convert it to latex.
+Submit a pdf to deepseek （With DeepThink(R1)) and let it convert pdf into latex.
 Create a tex document to copy it.

 Run ctxfmt.lua using lua with the format “ctxfmt.lua [input.tex] [output.tex]".